Indicator catalogue

 This indicator highlights the pressure on public resources linked to non-working-age individuals (dependents).
 Dependents (children and elderly), are more vulnerable to hazards due to their unique characteristics; a high age dependency ratio also increases economic pressure on the workforce and public resources.
 This indicator measures dependents as a share of the working age population.

-Raw unit: Percent of working-age population (15 to 64 years old).
+Raw unit: population under 15 and over 65 compared to working-age population (15 to 64 years old).

 Data recency: 2024-Q2